microbean/microbean-abstract-cdi-environment/README.md

-# microbean-abstract-environment
+# microBean Abstract Environment

-The `microbean-abstract-environment` consists primarily of a mildly opinionated `pom.xml` file that describes runtime dependencies that together make up part of a bare minimum microBean environment.
+The microBean Abstract Environment project consists primarily of a mildly opinionated `pom.xml` file that describes runtime dependencies that together make up part of a bare minimum microBean environment.

 A full microBean environment&mdash;even a minimal one&mdash;will also need a CDI 2.0 implementation.